Steven Maere

 (7) Fleury, D., Himanen, K., Cnops, G., Nelissen, B., Boccardi, T.M., Maere, S., Beemster, G.T.S., Neyt, P., Anami, S., Robles, P., Micol, J.S., Inzé, D., Van Lijsebettens, M. (2007) The Arabidopsis thaliana homolog of yeast BRE1 has a function in cell cycle regulation during early leaf and root growth.
 Plant Cell 19, 417-32.

 (6) Cline, M.S., Smoot, M., Cerami, E., Kuchinsky, A., Landys, N., Workman, C., Christmas, R., Avila-Campilo, I., Creech, M., Gross, B., Hanspers, K., Isserlin, R., Kelley, R., Killcoyne, S., Lotia, S., Maere, S., Morris, J., Ono, K., Pavlovic, V., Pico, A.R., Vailaya, A., Wang, X., Adler, A., Conklin, B.R., Hood, L., Kuiper, M., Sander, C., Schmulevich, I., Schwikowski, B., Warner, G.J., Ideker, T., Bader, G.D.
 (2007) Integration of biological networks and gene expression data using Cytoscape.
-Nature Protocols 2, 2366 - 2382.
+Nat.
+Protoc.
+2, 2366 - 2382.

 (5) Casneuf, T., De Bodt, S., Raes, J., Maere, S., Van de Peer, Y. (2006) Nonrandom divergence of gene expression following gene and genome duplications in the flowering plant Arabidopsis thaliana.
-Genome Biology 7, R13.
+Genome Biol.
+7, R13.

 (4) Blomme, T., Vandepoele, K., De Bodt, S., Simillion, C., Maere, S., Van de Peer, Y. (2006) The gain and loss of genes during 600 million years of vertebrate evolution.
-Genome Biology 7, R43.
+Genome Biol.
+7, R43.

 (3) * De Bodt, S., * Maere, S., Van de Peer, Y. (2005) Genome duplication and the origin of angiosperms.
 Trends Ecol.
 Evol.
 20, 591-7.